 In the health industry, VR is increasingly playing a role in medical training and patient recovery.
 One of the most fascinating cases is the Walk Again Project, where virtual reality images responded to brainwaves created by paraplegic patients.
 The patients were then put into robotic legs that move along with the image seen in the headset, giving them actual agency to move.
 Finally, this induced interaction between brain commands, image and actual movement incited the regeneration of the nervous system and control of muscles that had been paralyzed.

-Following this trend, some of the leading sustainable apparel companies have recognized the opportunity that virtual reality presents in addressing consumer behavior, production transparency and customer engagement.
-As emails and other advertisements overwhelm consumers, the product that the customer willingly purchases is often the best communication channel between a company and its clients.
+In the apparel industry, some of the companies leading sustainability movements have recognized the opportunity to use virtual reality to address consumer behavior, production transparency and customer engagement.
+As emails and other advertisements overwhelm consumers, the product itself often becomes the best communication channel between a company and its clients.
 Currently, most of what buyers know about products is either written in the permanent “care tag” or the temporary “price tag”.
-The “care tag” tells us what country the garment was manufactured in, what materials are in it and how to clean it, and the temporary “price tag” usually indicates the cost, size and model.
+The care tag tells us what country the garment was manufactured in, what materials are in it and how to clean it.
+The temporary price tag usually indicates the cost, size and model.

-However, trends indicate that the demand for sustainability information is increasing and customers expect a lot more information to make their purchasing decisions.
+However, customers today expect a lot more information to make their purchasing decisions.
 People want to know how much water and energy is used to make something, what the raw materials are, how they are processed, who made the garment, under what conditions, the carbon footprint of transportation, how long the product should last, how it should be repaired and how to dispose it at the end of its life.
 But how to deliver all this information?

-At the same time, companies that are truly concerned about the environment, conservation and fair trade, are interested in teaching their current and potential customers about the importance of sustainable practices, how this affects the pricing of their products, and the added value of supporting their brands.
+At the same time, companies that are truly concerned about the environment, conservation and fair trade, want to teach their current and potential customers about sustainability practices, how this affects the pricing of their products, and the added value of supporting their brands.
 But how to inspire long-term behavioral change?

 Virtual reality is a great answer to these two questions.
-If customers can immerse themselves in material sourcing, product manufacturing and supply chain, meeting the people involved and becoming aware of the impacts, they will generate a stronger emotional attachment to the garment, understand the value of the product and make companies accountable for their business decisions.
-This in turn will lead to slow-fashion, less waste creation, ethical labor conditions, low-impact production and greater demand for sustainable business.
+If customers can immerse themselves in material sourcing, product manufacturing and supply chain, meet the people involved and become aware of the impact, they will generate a stronger emotional attachment to the garment, understand the value of the product and make companies accountable for their business practices.
+This in turn will lead to slow-fashion, less waste creation, ethical labor conditions and low-impact production.
 Could this idea be adapted for other industries to scale sustainability practices?

 As entertaining as virtual reality can be, its use for social innovation and sustainability go far beyond entertainment.
-So, why not leverage the power of this and other technologies to enable better life conditions for people around the world and ensure the best use of our natural resources?
+So, why not leverage the power of technology to enable better life conditions and ensure the best use of our natural resources?